Career Tips

 Tolu Ojewunmi posted an update in the community

-Career Tips a week agoSometimes People Don’t Need Answers First
+Career Tips 4 weeks agoSometimes People Don’t Need Answers First

 Most people don’t need advice first.
 They need someone who truly listens.